-On this day 20 years ago, an article on the High Line ran in the New York Times.
+On July 25, 1999, an article on the High Line ran in the New York Times.
 In it, a new idea was proposed for the elevated rail, which was slated for demolition at the time.
 CSX Transportation Inc., which had just acquired the derelict railway, hoped that it might be converted into public space via the federal “Rail to Trails” program.

 As Josh recalled in High Line: The Inside Story of New York City’s Park in the Sky even before the Times article, he had sensed a connection to this amazing relic that had somehow survived 65 years untouched: “I felt what I think is the spark of most people’s interest in the High Line: Wouldn’t it be cool to walk around up there over 22 city blocks, on this old, elevated thing, on this relic of another time, in this hidden place, up in the air?”

 After reading the Times article, he was hopeful that someone was working on saving the structure.
 “I called people who were quoted in the article and asked them: Were there any organizations working on this?
 There were none—no historical groups, no parks groups, nobody.”

 Josh and Robert were both alerted to an upcoming community board meeting where the demolition of the High Line would be under discussion.
 At the meeting the two quickly realized that no one else was in favor of saving the High Line.

 “I stayed behind afterward, trying to find anyone else who was interested in saving the High Line,” Robert recalled.
 “There was no one except the guy who had been sitting next to me.
 He told me his name was Josh, that he lived in the neighborhood, that he was a travel writer,” he added.